kevinsogo/compgen/docs_src/PREPARATION.md

 A `!` at the beginning means "run this bash command as is".
 Comments begin with `#`.

-This is similar to Polygon's testscript system.
+This is similar to Polygon's testscript system (although you can't use pipes `|`...yet).
 In place of `$`, you can write an explicit index, like

 ```bash
 gen_single 10 100000 > 11